ReedClanton/NixOS/users/reedclanton/home/README.md

 ### Rule(s) & Guideline(s)

-- This is to be the only file in this directory, or any child directory, that's directly called from outside this directory.
+- This is to be the only file in this directory, or any child directory, that's directly called from an outside (i.e. parent) directory.
 - Must be called from within a Home Manager context (i.e. Home Manager isn't imported, thus it be already exist in the calling scope).
 - File should only import other file(s) and set basic Home Manager setting(s):
    - A good rule of thumb here is that `home.<thing>` may be set, but `home.<thing>.<thing2>` should probably be broken out into a module.